IEM-Gurukul/term-ii-project-submission-zenonlegion/README.md

 Simple Platformer Game in Java (2D)

 ## Problem Statement (max 150 words)
 This project was made to simply demonstrate how a basic game logic would be made in java without the help of any engine.
-It focuses on the usage of basic keywords and packages to perforM the tasks for game loop, animation cycling and User input.
+It focuses on the usage of basic keywords and packages to perform the tasks for game loop, animation cycling and User input.

 ## Target User